jimmyle9080/olist-ecommerce-analytics/README.md

 ![Revenue by State](outputs/charts/5_revenue_by_state.png)

 - Total revenue per Brazilian state (bars) overlaid with average review score (line) for the top 12 states
-- Sao Paulo (SP) generates $5.77M, nearly 3x more than Rio de Janeiro (RJ) which is second
+- Sao Paulo (SP) generates $5.77M, nearly 3x more than Rio de Janeiro (RJ) in second place
-- The steep revenue dropoff reflects Brazil's significant economic concentration in SP
+- The steep revenue dropoff shows how concentrated demand is in SP
-- RJ has one of the lowest satisfaction scores despite being the second highest revenue state, suggesting operational issues worth investigating
+- RJ has one of the lowest satisfaction scores despite being the second highest revenue state, pointing to a fulfillment or delivery quality issue in that market
-- A data analyst would use this dual-axis view to prioritize which markets need operational investment vs which are performing well on both dimensions
+- High revenue and high satisfaction do not always go together -- this chart makes that gap visible

 ---